 “So we started by learning what Rheumatic fever is and then each of us wrote a poem each.
 Next we added the main components of each poem and turned it into one.
 After that we came up with scenes for our animation.
 And further on we let Munro turn it all into a app.
 Thanks For Reading And We As A Team Hope You Learned Something New.”

 "Our awesome poem is based upon the idea of “How do Whanau Support Rheumatic Fever? (the impact it has on them)”.
 It is about a boy who has rheumatic fever and is sadly at the hospital where his family are encouraging him to get better and help him ‘battle’ this fever so that he can be better"

 Rangatahi of South Auckland

-This is the story about how young people in South Auckland in New Zealand are beating Rheumatic Fever.
+This is the story about how young people in South Auckland in New Zealand are trying to beat Rheumatic Fever.
 Told in their ‘beat’.

 In October 2016 a group of 25 South Auckland students came together to design, write, illustrate and record a poem about how to prevent rheumatic fever in their community.

 With the help of poet and performance artist Daren Kamali, health and education experts, and the team from KIWA, the students created an interactive storybook app that takes a fresh approach to communicating key messages.
-Learn more about the workshop here
+Watch the workshop unfold here

 Making of Beat.fever